How to get an Audit for your Small Business

 Chances are you have employees.
 I mean, you are running a business.
 That means you get to pay payroll taxes.
 You also get to pay them on time.
 YEA!
 The IRS will notice if you have only “independent contractors” as your workaround for filing payroll taxes.
 This tactic could cost you dearly in fines.

-These are not the only red flags that may alert the IRS to your small business, but they are prevalent and also the easiest to avoid There is two easy and cost-effective ways to avoid an IRS audit.
+These are not the only red flags that may alert the IRS to your small business, but they are the most prevalent and also the easiest to avoid There are two easy and cost-effective ways to prevent an IRS audit.
 First, hiring a tax professional or an accountant certified in filing tax returns is your best bet to avoid an audit.
 The tax laws are continually changing and can be challenging to keep up to date on.
 Not only will your tax return be correct, but it will also leave you time to run your business.
 Second, use Reach Reporting all year long to keep track of your finances, see where you stand before tax season comes around.
+Reach reporting absorbs the complexity of financial information and turn it into visually enhanced financial reports.
+Reports that are easy to understand making the data actionable and right at your fingertips.